ffrddrll/udacity-nd002/P1/test_a_perceptual_phenomenon.md

 1. Calculate the sample standard deviation for difference between two conditions.
 And I got<br>
    s = 4.865
-2. The t-statistic is mean<sub>con - inc</sub> / (s / n ^ 0.5) = -8.021
+1. The t-statistic is mean<sub>con - inc</sub> / (s / n ^ 0.5) = -8.021.
+1. The degrees of freedom for this test equals to<br>
+   n - 1 = 23.
-3. I choose the 95% confidence level for this two-tailed test, the t-critical values are ±2.064
+1. I choose the 95% confidence level for this two-tailed test, the t-critical values are ±2.069.
-4. The t-statistics is out of the range between two t-critical values, so I reject the null.
+1. The t-statistics is out of the range between two t-critical values, so I reject the null.
-5. Even if I choose the 99% confidence level, the t-critical values are ±2.797.
+1. Even if I choose the 99% confidence level, the t-critical values are ±2.807.
 Reject the null.

 The result of t-test shows the difference is significant, and the t-statistic has a negative value.
 So I can confirmed my expectation, incongruent words condition takes participants more time to name the color.